Nationwide Train Accident Lawyers

 Leading Litigators in the Glendale Metrolink Train Tragedy

-A Baum Hedlund senior partner,
+A Baum Hedlund senior shareholder,

 Paul J. Hedlund, who is also a mechanical engineer, testified about passenger car crashworthiness

 and the dangers of pushing passenger trains at the state hearing conducted

 by the California State Assembly, looking into the causes of the Glendale

 Metrolink train tragedy.
 It was our law firm’s opinion that the

 “pushing” of passenger cars was likely responsible for the